What is Think College?

 We conduct and extend our work through several specific projects, described below.

-National Coordinating Center for Transition Postsecondary Programs for Students with Intellectual Disability (TPSID) (2010-2020)
+National Coordinating Center for Transition and Postsecondary Programs for Students with Intellectual Disability (TPSID) (2010-2025)

 Funded by the Office of Postsecondary Education at the US Department of Education, Grant #P407B200001, FY2021-2025